JohnKeysCloud/odin-computer-science/cyclone-hash-map/notes.md

 A hash map takes in a key value pair, produces a hash code, and stores the key value pair in a bucket.

 ### What is a hash code?
-- Firstly we neeed to understnad what it means to "hash a value".
+- Firstly we need to understand what it means to "hash a value".
 - Hashing involves taking an input in and generating a corresponding output.
 - A hash function should be a pure function (…a function that given the same input, will always return the same output).
 - Hashing the same input should always return the same hash code, and there should be no random generation component.